Unfair Prejudice Claim: Shareholder Disputes

 Petition for unfair prejudice:

 The process begins with the minority shareholder filing an unfair prejudice petition with the court.
 The petition outlines the alleged unfair prejudicial conduct and requests appropriate remedies.
+In certain circumstances, petitioners may require the leave of the court to proceed.

 Remedies: